 - Much higher risk than conventional Research Council projects – with the consequent high risk of failure

 - Pivotal to the development of a whole new sector or technology

-We are keen to help develop such proposals in advance of the finalising of any scheme such as ARPA.
-As development timescales will be short, we are running this competition to help generate ideas for such projects.
-We will reward the authors of the best proposals with the Principal’s Innovation Award, providing both recognition of research innovation and support for their development towards a full application.
+Edinburgh Innovations is keen to help develop such proposals in advance of the finalising of any scheme such as ARPA.
+As development timescales will be short, the Principal's Innovation Award has been designed to help generate ideas for such projects, as well as providing recognition and support for research innovation.